jaswanth-ml/ecommerce-sales-customer-insights-dashboard/README.md

 • Average order value and delivery time analysis
 • Products with the highest sales volume

+##Dataset Used
-Dataset: Sample e-commerce dataset for analysis practice
+Sample e-commerce dataset for analysis practice

 ## 🛠 Tools & Skills Used
 • Power BI for visualization